Saudi restaurants no longer need to segregate women and men

 Across Saudi Arabia, the norm has been that unrelated men and women are not permitted to mix in public.
 Government-run schools and most public universities remain segregated, as are most Saudi weddings.

-In recent years, however, Saudi Crown Prince Mohammed bin Salman has pushed for sweeping social reforms, with women and men now able to attend concerts and movie theaters that were once banned.
+In recent years, however, Saudi Crown Prince Mohammed bin Salman has pushed for sweeping social reforms ,with women and men now able to attend concerts and movie theaters that were once banned.
 He also curtailed the powers of the country’s religious police, who had been enforcers of conservative social norms, like gender segregation in public.

 Two years ago, women for the first time were allowed to attend sports events in stadiums in the so-called “family” sections.
 Young girls in recent years have also been allowed access to physical education and sports in school, a right that only boys had been afforded.